matecsaj/ebay_rest/README.md

 * Avoid exhausting memory by making the call within a ["for" loop](https://docs.python.org/3/reference/compound_stmts.html#for).

 ##
+**Q:** Can the browser pop-up be stopped?

+**A:** Reusing the result of the browser pop-up is possible.
+After running your program, check your terminal/console or [info level logger](https://docs.python.org/3.7/library/logging.html).

+##
 **Q:** Why is eBay giving an "Internal Error" or "Internal Server Error"?

 **A:** Rapidly repeating an API call with the same parameter values can trigger this.